julia-dizhak/react-blog-posts/README.md

 * usage and implementation of ES6 class components and functional stateless components
 * approaches to style your components

+## JS
+*fetch - an asynchronous request to an API

 ### Posts
+* render posts from const
-* render posts from const, from json
+* render posts from Hacker News API
 * remove post
 * filter for titles in post
 * submit filtered posts